Shining Hill Public Meeting: What’s Being Proposed and Why It Matters

 Residents have offered many thoughtful suggestions about traffic flow, neighbourhood connections, housing variety and protecting the natural surroundings.
 Along with Mayor John Taylor and our planning staff, we brought these perspectives forward to the developer.
-Because of this input, the updated plan now focuses on lower density, no high rises, a wider range of housing options for seniors, singles and young families, and a strong commitment to creating a complete community that fits naturally within Ward 6.
+Because of this input, the updated plan now focuses on lower density, no high rises, a wider range of housing options for seniors, singles and young families, and a strong commitment to creating a complete community that fits naturally within Newmarket.

 We heard a lot about the importance of the natural environment.
 The Shining Hill area is surrounded by more than 80 acres of land already donated to the Town for long-term environmental protection.
 These forests, valley lands and green spaces are meaningful to our neighbourhoods.
 Thanks to resident feedback, the latest proposal includes stronger environmental buffers, better integration with these natural lands and a clearer commitment to preserving these spaces for future generations.